-Complementary Integrative Therapies (CIT’s) are evidence-based, and used alongside mainstream cancer treatments, to provide supportive care to improve quality of life.
+Complementary Integrative Therapies (CIT’s) are evidence-based, and used alongside mainstream cancer treatments, to provide supportive care to improve a person’s quality of life.
 These therapies are not used to treat cancer but primarily, to assist in reducing the physical and psychological symptoms associated with cancer and mainstream treatments.

 1 in 4 Australians will use a form of Complementary Therapy such as massage, exercise and music therapy during their cancer treatment.